charlie-wilson1/Recipes/README.md

 # Recipes

+**NOTE** as of 10/14/2021 this project is no longer being maintained.

 Recipes app using Dotnet Core (core functionality), NestJS (identity), and Vue with Typescript (client).
 Authentication will eventually be handled with Magic Link.
 The full project will be deployed as a *private* service (invitation only).
 Please contact me if interested in joining.
 Hosting this app in the cloud isn't free.
 I will eventually also attempt to host this as a demo project somehow.
 If you attempt to run this locally, please make sure to handle the dependencies and fill out the `.env` files listed below as well as the `appsettings.json` file in the server/Core/Api project.

 Magic link allows this app to be run completely passwordless.
 In order to run this, sign up for [Magic link](https://dashboard.magic.link/signup) to create an app.
 Copy the public key to the client `.env` file and the private key to the identity `.env` file.